GummiesRPPL2/2DPlatformer/README.md

 # 2DPlatformer
 A 2D platformer I made for my portfolio.

+## Features
-It has a main menu, pause menu, and a level with variopus obstacles and enemies.
+- A single level with various obstacles and enemies.
+- A functional health and coin UI.
+- A main menu and a pause menu.